 While it is true that every dog breed is going to have its own “unique” style and nature, one common trend that you’ll find is that “most” dog breeds that were originally created to help shepherds control their flock tend to be quite smart.

-Is exactly what you’re going to find when looking at the Anatolian Shepherd.
-Plus, in addition to being quite smart, these dogs aren’t going to be as “hyper” as many other working dogs, which is why they can often be a good choice for someone thinking about getting a great family pet!
+Is exactly what you’re going to find when looking at the Anatolian Shepherd minus the super “hyperactivity” you’ll commonly find in many other “working dogs” which is why we here at IndulgeYourPet feel that these guys can often be a good choice for someone thinking about getting a great family pet!

 The problem is…

 the Anatolian Shepherd isn’t always going to be the ‘’best” fit for everyone.
 So… in this article, we’re going to try and point out some of the pros and cons of owning an Anatolian Shepherd, so that, if you ever get a chance to get a hold of one, you won’t be disappointed that you chose to make one your own six months later!

 So, without further ado, let’s dive right in!

 Weight: 80 to 150 pounds depending on sex

 Lifespan: 10 to 13 years